ahf-z/Heart-Failure-Analysis-and-Predictive-Modeling/README.md

 - **Key Findings**:
   - **Serum creatinine**, **ejection fraction**, and **follow-up time** emerged as the most important predictors across all regression models.
   - **ElasticNet** was found to provide a balanced regularization approach, handling both feature selection and shrinkage effectively.
-  - **Linear regression** (OLS) was found to be particularly effective for this dataset, yielding clear and interpretable results.
-Despite the presence of regularization techniques, **OLS** provided robust predictions and better explained the relationships between features and outcomes.
+  - **Linear regression** Linear Regression outperformed the other models with the lowest RMSE, indicating it best captures the dataset's relationships without needing regularization.

 ---